jfasch/openheating/doc/marketing/glt2020/blink.rst

 it.
 This talk - live hacking, mostly - takes the opportunity to bring up a few questions (and try to answer them):

 * Which GPIO interface should I use?
+What's wrong with RPi.GPIO?
 * Why isn't multithreading the best answer to concurrency, generally?
 * How can decorators be used to enable a functional programming style, and to increase job security?

 Topics
 ------